jdlph/Path4GMNS/README.md

    * Origin-Destination Matrix Estimation (ODME).

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.7.4/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.7.5/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.7.4,
+If you need a specific version of Path4GMNS, say, 0.7.5,
 ```
-$ pip install path4gmns==0.7.4
+$ pip install path4gmns==0.7.5
 ```

-v0.7.4 comes with bug and issue fixes.
+v0.7.5 comes with bug fixes.
 All previous releases shall be deprecated for any purposes.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.